Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Lt Governor:** Democratic candidates have won each cycle, but by shrinking margins—from over 9 points in 2016 to just over 8 in 2024.
 The narrowing gap reflects the district’s increasing competitiveness and the GOP’s rural gains, with Democratic strength anchored in urban and Black-majority precincts but eroding in outlying areas.

 **Narrative Note:**
 - *NC-01’s steady narrowing of Democratic margins reflects the GOP’s growing strength in rural and exurban areas, even as Black-majority precincts and urban centers remain Democratic anchors.
-The district is now more competitive than at any point in recent history, mirroring broader realignment trends in eastern North Carolina.*
+The district is now more competitive than at any point in recent history, mirroring broader realignment trends in eastern North Carolina.
+Depopulation of Black Belt counties has further weakened the Democratic base, accelerating the district’s shift toward competitiveness and amplifying the impact of GOP gains in rural areas.*

 **Key Takeaways:**
 - NC-01 has shifted from a safe Democratic seat to a true battleground.